rpearce/robertwpearce.com/posts/2020-02-20-javascript-write-a-functional-programming-style-map-function.md

 ```

 Since we're dealing with nested objects, we need to use `map` on an `Object`
-inside an `Object`!
+inside an `Object`.
 We pass a nested `map`ping function, and our little
 underscore problem is gone!

 ## `map` a `Function`